fraunhofer-iem/dodo-database-service/doc/KPIs/FaultCorrectionEfficiency.md

 # Fault Correction Efficiency

 ## Description
 The Fault Correction Efficiency describes the development team's capability to respond to bug reports.
-In more detail, it assesses if a single fault was corrected within the time frame the organization deems to adhere to for fault corrections.
+In more detail, it assesses if a single fault was corrected within the time frame the organization aims to adhere to for fault corrections.
 We calculate this qualitative indicator for resolved issues labeled `bug` (or some other equivalent label).
 A value greater than 1 indicates that the fault was not corrected within the desired time.
 A value less than 1 indicates that the fault was corrected within the desired time.